stephenmcd/mezzanine/docs/search-engine.rst

 .. note::

     It was mentioned earlier that the :meth:`.SearchableManager.search` method returns a Django queryset meaning that you can then chain together further queryset methods onto the result.
 However when searching across heterogeneous models via an abstract model, this is not the case and the result is a list of model instances.
+This means further manipulation of the queryset will no longer be possible.

-    Also of importance is the ``SEARCH_MODEL_CHOICES`` setting mentioned above.
+    Also of importance is the :ref:`SEARCH_MODEL_CHOICES` setting mentioned above.
 When searching across heterogeneous models via an abstract model, the models searched will only be used if they are defined within the ``SEARCH_MODEL_CHOICES`` setting, either explicitly, or